Binnenhof: Renovation

+From fall 2021 (after Prinsjesdag), the Binnenhof has been undergoing a full renovation.

 Layout

-Originally built as a ballroom, the Gothic Ridderzaal (a great hall, literally Knight's Hall) today forms the centre of the Binnenhof.
+Originally built as a ballroom, the Gothic Ridderzaal (a great hall, literally 'Knight's Hall') today forms the centre of the Binnenhof.
 Every third Tuesday of September, on Prinsjesdag, this is where the King holds his annual Speech from the Throne.
 Other buildings shape a rectangle around the Ridderzaal, creating a large courtyard in front of the building, and a smaller square behind it.
 A gilt Neo-Gothic fountain adorns the courtyard and a statue of King William II, one of few Dutch equestrian statues, guards its gate, the Stadtholder's Gate, which dates from 1620.

 Looking out over the Hofvijver, the Senate sits in a chamber in the western corner of the Binnenhof, while the House of Representatives originally sat in the southern corner, at the other side of the Stadtholder's Gate.
 Today, the lower house meets in a chamber in the large modern eastern part of the complex.
-The Prime Minister's office has since 1982 been located in the small tower in the northern corner, simply called the Torentje (English: "Little Tower").
-Located in the north-western wing, the Trêveszaal is a meeting room originally built for negotiations during the Eighty Years' War; today, it is the meeting room of the Cabinet.
+The Prime Minister's office has since 1982 been located in the small tower in the northern corner, simply called the Torentje ('Little Tower').
+Located in the north-western wing, the Trêveszaal is a meeting room originally built for negotiations during the Eighty Years' War; today, it is the meeting room of the cabinet.